 Saturday, leaving by 7:15am, returning after dark

 I'm aiming to go at least once a month, year round and coach participants to be actively involved and skilled sailors familiar with the procedures on my boat so that the event can mostly run itself.
-(I'll provide a packet of maps, charts, and sailing material.)
+(I'll provide a packet of trail maps, nautical charts, and sailing material.)
 Inline skaters are welcome; I'll be doing the bike part on skates.

 Sign up below, email or call/text me to be invited.
 I will draw from the sign up sheet first, then capriciously through my list of potentail crew to coordinate a specific Saturday.
 The ideal group size is 3-4 people, including me.
 If you're joining me for the first time, we'll probably talk or get together beforehand about the details of this event.